-Supporting the poorest members of Tanzanian society in the immediate term, whilst enhancing long term development lies at the heart of our various activities.
+At the heart of the FOAT aims is to support the poorest members Tanzanian society in the immediate term, whilst enhancing long term development ties.

 The Trustees' professional network in the UK and links with previous volunteers is a dynamic resource for much needed financial and professional support.
 The network of support and trustee liaison spans boarders between not only Tanzania and the UK, but also the Friends of Amani in the Netherlands among others.

 The Charity has five major strategies for the raising of funds and awareness: